Lessons and Online Classes

 Payment: $25 per individual class, or $125 for all five.

-Electronic payment is preferred, but if paying by check please make your check out to Letitia Berlin and mail to 806 Washington Ave Albany CA 94706.
+Electronic payment is preferred, but if paying by check please write to Tish at tishberlinsbcglobal.net for address.

 Please make Canadian checks out in US dollars and have a US bank name and address printed on the check.
 Electronic payment options: Venmo, Zelle, ApplePay, or PayPal.
 If using PayPal, please add $2.00 to your payment (per individual class), unless you have a bank account linked to your PayPal account and can use the “sending to a friend” option.